Marine life abundance forecast

 Every dive site in DiveSight shows monthly averages of water temperature, visibility, currents, and other key conditions over the past decade — so you can see how a given month at a given site has actually behaved year over year, not just how a guidebook describes it.

-DiveSight is an independent project — not a venture-backed company — built by three siblings: a statistician, a marine ecologist, and a physicist, all lifelong divers.
+DiveSight is an independent project — not a venture-backed company.
+It was built by a PhD statistician who has been diving for 33 years, with two siblings — a coral reef ecologist and a physicist, all lifelong divers — shaping the science throughout; the marine-life abundance model draws on the statistician's own research, now being prepared for publication.
 The species catalog at the heart of the app started as an informal database the three of them had been building together for years from their own sightings.

 DiveSight is a native iOS app for iPhone and iPad, built for iOS 26 and newer.
 A full-featured web app (right here on divesight.ai) and an Android version are both in development — sign up below to be notified when they ship.